 IDEA will take steps to ensure that lack of English language skills will not preclude a student from participating in all educational, and career and vocational programs.

-For information about your rights or grievance procedures, contact the Title IX Coordinator, Jessica Neyman, VP of Human Resources, 2115 W. Pike Blvd, Weslaco, Texas 78596, (956) 377-8000.
+For information about your rights or grievance procedures, contact Jenessa Smith, Title IX Coordinator, 2115 W. Pike Blvd., Weslaco, Texas 78596, (956) 377-8000, jenessa.smith@ideapublicschools.org.